gomobile/iotapp-template-websockets/README.md

 App Overview
 ------------

-A simple nodeJS project that uses the socket.io NodeJS module to enable real time communication between clients and the development board via a web browser to toggle the state of the onboard LED.
+Use the Node.js socket.io module
+to implement real-time communication between a client and the IoT device via a web browser to toggle the state of the onboard LED.

 This NodeJS application consists of a client side application